 Core design studios develop a design methodology of research, analysis, design and presentation, emphasizing conceptual development.
 You learn to transform conceptual ideas into spatial realities.

 Advanced studio projects include commercial, residential, retail, hospitality and institutional design, with a variety of interdisciplinary options.

 The fourth-year thesis studio focuses on a more complex project corresponding to your particular values and interests.
 This core curriculum is supported by a broad base of design theory, material and technology, drawing, computer and graphic presentation, and professional practice course material.

-Graduates of the Environmental Design program are recognized by the Association of Registered Interior Designers of Ontario, and often find career placement in:
+Graduates of the Environmental Design program are recognized by the Council for Interior Design Accreditation (CIDA), and often find career placement in:

 - Interior design studios

 - Environmental, architecture or landscape firms

 Many continue on to graduate studies in architecture, environmental sciences and sustainability programs, or use their design education to create new opportunities in varied and unique situations.

 (As per the Consortium for Student Retention Data Exchange [CSRDE] definition; percentage of first-time, first-year, full-time students returning from fall count to fall count.)

 Example interpretation: 95% of those students who were registered as a first-time, first-year, full-time Environmental Design student as at the November count date in 2012 were registered as students at OCAD University as at the November count date in 2013.